rich1123/Kafka3-Data/README.md

 customer who's id is 55, Deposit, at time 1587398219, a total of $100.00 customer who's id is 55, Withdraw, at time 1587398301, a total of $25.00

-to create a new kafka topic
+to create a new kafka topic (the one you need for the phase1 scripts to work.)
 ```bash
 kafka-topics --create \
 --zookeeper localhost:2181 \